blacklanternsecurity/bbot/README.md

 ~~~

 ## Writing modules
-From within a module, you can easily access scan information and helper functions:
+Modules have easy access to scan information and helper functions:
 ~~~python
 # Access scan target:
 if event in self.scan.target: